 Write Captions That Complement Your Images

-The photo story depicted through this article is about the African Black Duck and the chicks being shepherded and protected by the parents as they make their daily movements.
+The captions for your images should be short and to the point, not redundant.
+This article depicts a photo story about the African Black Duck and the chicks being shepherded and protected by their parents as they make their daily movements.

 What is evident in the photographic story depicted in this article?